GentikSolm/archive-bot/README.md

 Command line arguments:
 For debugging: (One or the other, however if you have both, the lower (more verbose) log level will be chosen)
-* -d
+'python Reppo.py -d'
 * debug mode; intense log levels
-* -v
+'python Reppo.py -v'
 * turn on verbose logging

 ## Files:
 reppo_db.py
 * Contains the Database class & custom Exception
 * Handles all calls to sql server
 Reppo.py
 * Main file, contains slash commands & starts bot